 You don’t have to spend lots of money to enjoy Long Island.
 From free movies, concerts and plays to museums without admission fees, there’s plenty to see and do on Long Island without digging deep into your wallet.
-Here are some places where you can have fun on Long Island for free.
-Please also check out Free Things To Do With Your Kids on Long Island to see where to take your young relatives or friends on the Island without spending a cent.
+Need to entertain kids, too?
+Check out our list of free things to do with kids on Long Island to see where to take your young relatives or friends on the Island without spending a cent.

-Watch the Sun Go Down on Long Island's Beautiful Beaches
+Watch the Sun Go Down on the Beach

 In season, you may have to pay to go to some of those lovely Long Island beaches (especially if you’re not a resident of the town or village.)
 But before Memorial Day and after Labor Day, and usually after 5 or 6 p.m., you can sit on the sand for free at places like Long Beach and watch as the sky turns a deep shade of red and the sun sinks below the horizon.
 You can also sit on the waterfront at places like Port Washington and Cold Spring Harbor to view spectacular sunsets.